- When should I come in for Physiotherapy?

 Do I need a Doctor’s Referral for Physiotherapy?

-No, you do not need a doctor’s referral to attend physiotherapy.
+No, you do not need a doctor’s referral to attend physiotherapy in Brampton.
 Physiotherapists are seen as primary health care providers and an appointment can be booked without a doctor’s prescription.

 However, if you are utilizing your extended health care to pay for your sessions certain providers request a doctor’s referral in order to reimburse you for treatment provided.
 Therefore, it is important to first check with your extended health care provider for the specific requirements of your plan prior to booking a physiotherapy assessment to ensure reimbursement of payment.